iyanski/aninipot/README.md

 #Aninipot

-A ruby gem for consuming Firefly API.
+A ruby gem for consuming Semaphore API.
+Firefly API has been changed to Semaphore.

 Aninipot is a Cebuano term of Firefly.

 ## Requirements